XiDsLab/svg-benchmark/Simulation/README.md

 # Simulation

-- 1.1 & 1.2 & 1.3 Generate synthetic data based on three reference datasets,the reference data is in 'reference' folder .
+- 1.1 & 1.2 & 1.3 Generate synthetic data based on three reference datasets,the reference data is in 'reference' folder.
-- plot_code Figure 2 synthetic data.
-- tm_plot Figure 4 D E
-- method 11 methods code
+- time&memory_plot  Organize and plot the results of time loss and memory usage.
 - results_summary Calculate statistics based on the results.

 ## Dependency